mide/minecraft-overviewer/README.md

 - `RENDER_SIGNS_JOINER`
   Default Value: `<br />`.
 Set to the string that should be used to join the lines on the sign while rendering.
 Value of `"<br />"` will make each in-game line it's own line on the render.
 A value of `" "` will make all the in-game lines a single line on the render.

+- `WORLD_PATH`
+  Default Value: `/home/minecraft/server/world`.
+Set to the path inside the container containing your overworld map.
+- `NETHER_PATH`
+  Default Value: `/home/minecraft/server/world`.
+Set to the path inside the container containing your nether map.
+- `END_PATH`
+  Default Value: `/home/minecraft/server/world`.
+Set to the path inside the container containing your end map.